Scientific Name

 Wisteria sinensis is a woody deciduous perennial climbing vine that grows up to 100 feet (30 m) long over supporting trees by counterclockwise-twining stems.
 Leaves are shiny green, pinnately compound, up to 12 inches (30 cm) long, with 9 to 13 oblong leaflets, each up to 2.4 inches (6 cm) long.

-How to Grow and Care
+How to Grow and Care for Wisteria sinensis

 Once planted, pruning is the only important requirement for Wisteria vine care.
-Since this vine is an aggressive grower, there's no need for fertilizing, and being drought tolerant, Wisteria requires little watering.
+Since this vine is an aggressive grower, there's no need for fertilizing, and being drought-tolerant, Wisteria requires little watering.

 While Wisteria is great for covering an arbor or pergola, training Wisteria vines makes it easier to control.
 Keep in mind, however, when training Wisteria vines, the variety may exhibit different twining characteristics.
 For example, Chinese Wisteria (Wisteria sinensis) twines counterclockwise, while the Japanese variety (Wisteria floribunda) is the opposite, twining clockwise.